gbonacini/nuclear_rng_generation2/README.md

 ```shell
 req
 ```
-* Then you'll receice a RN in an answer with the following format:
+* Then you'll receive a RN in an answer with the following format:
 ```shell
 <random_number><separator><available_numbers><newline>
 ```